How Many Eggs Does a Woman Have? And Other Awkward Questions You're Afraid to Ask

 What Happens During the Menstrual Cycle

 The menstrual cycle plays a big part in egg donation.
-A donor must have a regular cycle and have a healthy reproductive system.
+A donor must have a regular period and have a healthy reproductive system.
 When the time comes to donate her eggs, a donor's medications, clinic visits, and retrieval date will all be scheduled around her cycle.

 Females start their menstrual cycle in early adolescence and will continue until they reach menopause -- usually in their 40s.